A PERSONAL NOTE FROM SHANE

 Throughout my 20s, I continued to run from God; searching for identity and truth in everything but His Word.
 By age 28, I had climbed the corporate ladder.
 Money and success became my gods and ultimately controlled my life.
 I was driven, but for the wrong reasons.
 I felt a sense of purpose, but it often left me feeling empty.
 I was passionate, but for the wrong things.
 As a result of my misguided focus, my life took several unnecessary turns for the worse.
 By then, alcohol, anger, and arrogance had taken their toll—my life was crumbling around me.
 At that time, I believed I was strong because I could bench-press over 400 pounds, drink a 12-pack of beer, and win most of the fights I was in.
 What I failed to realize was that I was weak; I was dying spiritually.
 I didn’t have control of my life—my life had control of me.

-Sometime later, still unfulfilled, depressed, and desperate for direction, I began to thumb through the pages of my Bible that was shelved long ago.
+Sometime later, still unfulfilled, depressed, and desperate for direction, I began to thumb through the pages of my Bible that were shelved long ago.
 As I read, two Scriptures seemed to jump from the pages: What does it profit you to gain the whole world but lose your soul?
-(Luke 9:25), and, When you hear God’s voice do not harden your heart against Him (Psalm 95:7-8).
+(Luke 9:25), and, when you hear God’s voice do not harden your heart against Him (Psalm 95:7-8).
 I suddenly realized just how far I had drifted from the truth.
 I was at a turning point.
 I could choose to humble myself, regain lost ground, and turn to God, or continue to reject Him.
-By God’s grace, I put my complete trust in Him; joy, happiness, and peace filled my heart.
+By God’s grace, I put my complete trust in Him; joy, happiness, and peace-filled my heart.
 Within the months that followed, my passion and purpose for life became clearer than ever.

-Looking back, I realize that I had religion but not a relationship.
+Looking back, I realize that I had a religion but not a relationship.
 I lived, in what many would consider, a good Christian home.
 I attended a Christian school, went to a Christian church, and read the Bible from time to time, but I was confusing religion and rules with a true relationship with Christ.
 I thought I was a Christian because I was basically a good person.
 This is a major distinction between religion and a relationship.
 Religion focuses on what “we” do; a relationship with Christ focuses on what “He” did.

 - Religion says, “I have to follow rules.”
 A relationship says, “Because of the price He paid for me, I want to follow His plan.”